 "Professional cleanings as executed by a trained hygienist and supervised by a dentist or prosthodontist, often involve a more thorough cleaning than patients are able to do themselves."

 --- DR. REZA KHAZAIE, DDS.
 PROSTHODONTIST

 Facts About Dental Cleaning

-Routine dental cleanings, often referred to as dental checkups or dental exams, have long been regarded as critical components of a person’s dental health.
+Routine dental cleanings often referred to as dental checkups or dental exams, have long been regarded as critical components of a person’s dental health.
 Visiting a dentist for a checkup and professional cleaning twice a year has become an expected healthcare mantra.

-The science, however, has shifted in recent times similar to the current questioning of the efficacy of flossing and the benefits of fluoridating water (and science clearly supports water fluoridation).
+The science, however, has shifted in recent times similar to the current questioning of the efficacy of flossing and the benefits of fluoridated water (and science clearly supports water fluoridation).
 Regular visits to the dentist’s office have also come under some scrutiny.

 A handful of studies, in particular, a Cochrane review titled “Insufficient evidence to understand the effect of routine scaling and polishing” cites a lack of evidence to support routine professional dental cleanings.
-However, lack of evidence to support a position does not invalidate that position.
+However, the lack of evidence to support a position does not invalidate that position.